Why Everyone You Know Is Reading Belle Burden’s Unnerving Divorce Memoir. By Dish Stanley

 Belle and James’s (his name is a pseudonym) relationship began with a rush of intimacy.
 Their first date was in early July, they were engaged a month later on a whirlwind trip to Greece.
 Within three weeks he asked her to tell him he loved her.
 His need to tie things up speedily was, I thought, perhaps the first clue.

 I wondered as the memoir wrapped up whether the memoir’s title might have multiple meanings.
 The obvious stranger is James.
 But is she suggesting that in many ways she had also been a stranger to herself?
-She had gained so little understanding from her ex-husband, but in the end she had gained immense insight into herself.
+Over the course of the memoir, Burden gained so little understanding from her ex-husband, but she had gained immense insight into herself.
+She had transformed into a stronger, more confident version of herself.

 That is the fix for all of us, I realized, as I closed the book.